Medical Office Administrator Course

 Who Hires Herzing Grads?

-Successful graduates of our Medical Office Administration course have been hired by:
+Successful graduates of our Medical Office Administrator course have been hired by:

-The Medical Office Administration course provides comprehensive training in healthcare software, clinical skills, and medical office procedures.
+The Medical Office Administrator course provides comprehensive training in healthcare software, clinical skills, and medical office procedures.

 Click to see detailed course descriptions.

 This course provides an introduction to health care offices practices and procedures.
-Topics include reception and booking appointments; patient records management; telephone and mail procedures; health insurance plans; financial records and inventory control; procedures manuals; health associations; and legal responsibilities and ethical behavior.
-The billing process with software packages such as Abel Med and Abel Dent are also covered.
+Topics include reception and booking appointments; patient records management; telephone and mail procedures; health insurance plans; financial records and inventory control; procedures manuals; and health care associations.

 This course provides training in correct transcription techniques and in the preparation of clinical documents, including patient charts, records, histories, and reports.

-This course presents the practical application of the concepts and features of a spreadsheet package using Microsoft® Excel.
-Topics include using and managing worksheets and workbooks; applying formatting and style features; working with data, formul as, and functions; managing charts and graphics; working with outlines, views, and reports; automating tasks with the macro feature; using auditing tools, collaborative tools, and hyperlinks; and integrating with other programs.
+This course presents the practical application of the concepts and features of a spreadsheet package.
+Topics include using and managing worksheets and workbooks; applying formatting and style features; working with data, formulas, and functions; managing charts and graphics; working with outlines, views, and reports; automating tasks with the macro feature; using auditing tools, collaborative tools, and hyperlinks; and integrating with other programs.

 The internship component of the program is the practical application of a student’s knowledge and skills in an industry environment.
 The industry shall be directly related to the student’s program of study.
-While on internship, students must complete at least the minimum number of hours over the length of the internship.
-Prerequisite: All academic courses in the program.
+The internship requires full-time day attendance working in the industry setting.
+The duration of the internship is 5 weeks, during which the student must satisfactorily complete a minimum of 5 weeks of work experience.

 Mr. Ayo Adetoro has been part of the Herzing College Toronto Campus team for over 15 years.
 In addition to his contributions to the college’s Medical program, Mr. Adetoro has also offered his knowledge and support to other areas of study, more specifically in our Pharmacy Assistant program, Business Administration program, and Community Service Worker program.
 Presently holding valid memberships with the Ontario College of Pharmacists (OCP), Ontario Pharmacist’s Association (OPA), Canadian Payroll Association (CPA), and the Canadian Society of Hospital Pharmacists (CSHP), Mr. Adetoro proves to be an asset not only to Herzing College, but to his chosen industry as a whole.